Director Joy-Anne Murphy

 Joy-Anne is a native Edmontonian who holds a Bachelor of Music Degree in Voice Performance from McGill University in Montreal, as well as a Master of Music Degree from the University of Alberta with a dual specialization in Choral Conducting and Voice.

 Joy-Anne is a mezzo-soprano with an extensive and varied background in solo and choral performance, having worked with ensembles large and small in repertoire that ranges the spectrum through classical, musical theatre, gospel, praise, avant-garde, jazz and early music.
-The broad spectrum of her musical experience has provided Joy-Anne the opportunity to try her hand at such varied instruments as lute, recorder, hand-bells, chimes and African drums.
+The broad spectrum of her musical experience has provided Joy-Anne the opportunity to try her hand at such varied instruments as lute, recorder, hand-bells, chimes, xylophones and other mallet instruments, and African drums and of course a bit of piano.

 Rena has been part of the Camrose and Area Children’s Choirs community for two years as a singer, and now enters year three as the choir assistant.
 From a young age, Rena has always loved music; she has participated in several musicals, taken singing lessons, and has played various instruments including the piano and the flute.
 If you ever see her, she will probably be humming a song that has gotten stuck in her head!